Do you have dreams you’d love to realize but have your plates full of other things and don’t know how to free up more time to go for your dreams?

 Maybe you don’t even know what your goals are.

 No matter how far you are with knowing what you want in life and business, finding out what you want and planning ahead are the first steps towards a successful life and business.

-I like to use the slay your goals planner to turn my dreams into actionable, realizable steps.
+I like to use the Slay Your Goals Ülanner to turn my goals into actionable, realizable steps.

 4. SCHEDULE YOUR TASKS

 While knowing what you want and planning are the first steps to success, scheduling and taking action are inevitable.

 Many successful entrepreneurs like Marie Forleo and Tony Robbins schedule their days the night before.